ipld/ipld/specs/transport/trustless-pathing/fixtures/unixfs_20m_variety.md

 ### Sharded file in directory in hamt in directory

-Same as above but with an extra directory layer under the HAMT.
+Same as the previous case but with an additional single-block directory inside the multi-block directory.

 #### all